-external reader (scanner)- see From character (External reader) Note: The explanation below applies to the TR40xx's internal reader.
-There is an identical Setting for an adjust the format of the data generated by the TR40xx to the requirements of some specific PC software cards code.
-This is useful for a simple access control function implementation (see Using the TR40xx as an (see Fine-tuning ID-code processing).
-You can also use this Setting to "hide" a certain portion of the IDdatabase a portion of code from the User UD-card instead of the entire ID-card code.
-This way you can From character, together with Number of characters Setting allows you to extract and store into the portion of an ID-code will be extracted.
+Note: The explanation below applies to the TR40xx's internal reader.
+There is an identical Setting for an external reader (scanner)- see From character (External reader).

+From character, together with Number of characters Setting allows you to extract and store into the database a portion of code from the User UD-card instead of the entire ID-card code.
+This way you can adjust the format of the data generated by the TR40xx to the requirements of some specific PC software (see Fine-tuning ID-code processing).
+You can also use this Setting to "hide" a certain portion of the ID-cards code.
+This is useful for a simple access control function implementation (see Using the TR40xx as an Access Control Terminal).

+From character defines a character position in the ID-code (counting from 1), starting from which the portion of an ID-code will be extracted.
 The valid range for this Setting is from 1 to 40.
-The TR40xx will reject any User Card with the ID-code with the number of characters in it smaller then current From character From character defines a character position in the ID-code (counting from 1), starting from which the be truncated to "34", ID-code "123" will become "1", and ID-code "12" will be rejected.
+The TR40xx will reject any User Card with the ID-code with the number of characters in it smaller then current From character value.

 Example: supposing that From character=3 and Number of characters=2.
-Then, ID-code "123456" will external reader (scanner)- see Number of characters (External reader) Note: The explanation below applies to the TR40xx's internal reader.
-There is an identical Setting for an
+Then, ID-code "123456" will be truncated to "34", ID-code "123" will become "1", and ID-code "12" will be rejected.